Global Poker overview

 As briefly touched on above, you must verify your account before you’ll be allowed to cash out.
 Verification entails providing Global Poker’s staff with a scan of your passport, driver’s license, or a government-issued ID.
 You’ll also be required to send a scan of a supporting document, such as a lease agreement form or a utility bill.

-Withdrawals are also handled via PayPal.
+Withdrawals are also handled via bank withdrawals.
 Please note that you’ll need a minimum of 50 $weeps Cash prizes to cash out.

 Global Poker support